utz82/HoustonTracker2/README.md

 HoustonTracker 2 is a software sequencer that enables you to create music on Texas Instruments graphing calculators.
 It uses the machines' communication port to output multi-channel 1-bit music.
 Its interface is inspired by popular trackers such as LSDJ, Famitracker, and Milkytracker.

 HT2 supports several models of the Z80-based line of TI calculators.
-It is mainly targetted at older, obsolete models like the TI-82, but also works on TI-83, TI-83Plus/SE, and TI-84Plus/SE.
+It is mainly targeted at older, obsolete models like the TI-82, but also works on TI-83, TI-83Plus/SE, and TI-84Plus/SE.

 More information and online documentation can be found at